POWER Education Justice Campaign

 Hello, this is _____________________ (your name, residence address if asked, your credentials)

 I am calling Gov. Wolf (or Rep. ___________ or Sen. ____________ or other) to urge her/him to ensure that the federal COVID education funding is equitably distributed to our school districts.
-We demand that she/he use a fair and equitable formula to distribute all the relief funds.
+We applaud the decision to distribute 100% of the 2nd Covid-19 relief funding using the federal Title I formula.
+We demand that she/he continue to use a fair and equitable formula to distribute all future relief funds.
 Do not disadvantage school districts that have the highest share of our Black and Hispanic students.
-Base the distribution of all the relief funds using either on the Federal Title 1 or the PA Fair Funding Formula.
+Base the distribution of all future relief funds either on the Federal Title 1 or the PA Fair Funding Formula.

 Thank you for making these 3 calls!
 Please share this information with members of your congregation.